freewizard20/personal_projects/README.md

 3. Well written and spoken english

 * Applications
-1. CV, Robotics and AI
+1. Robotics, CV and AI